kenanwang/username.github.io/resources.md

 [A primer](https://elitedatascience.com/primer) that provides a broad framework for how to do data science.

-[machinelearningmastery.com](https://machinelearningmastery.com) teaches machine learning with a similar philosophy to learning python the hard way.
+[machinelearningmastery.com](https://machinelearningmastery.com) teaches machine learning with a similar philosophy to *Learn python the hard way*.

 You'll probably need access to some data:
 1. https://www.kaggle.com/datasets